VeryGoodOpenSource/flame_behaviors/README.md

 [separation of concerns][separation_of_concerns] to the game logic, in the form of [Entities](#entity) and [Behaviors](#behavior).

-Imagine you want to
-build an old school [Pong game](https://en.wikipedia.org/wiki/Pong).
+Imagine you want to build an old school [Pong game](https://en.wikipedia.org/wiki/Pong).
 At its very core are two objects: a paddle and a ball.
 If you have a look at the paddle, you could say its game logic is: move up and move down.
-The ball has the simple game logic of: on collision with a paddle and reverse movement direction.
+The ball has the simple game logic of: on collision with a paddle reverse the movement direction.

 These objects, paddles and balls, are what we call entities.
 And the game logics we just described are their behaviors.
 And by applying these behaviors to each individual entity we get the core gameplay loop of Pong: hitting balls with our paddles until we win.

 By defining what kind of entities our game has and describing what type of behaviors they may hold, we can easily turn a gameplay idea into a structured game that is both testable and scalable.

 ---